How to Clean Infusion Pumps for Patient Safety

 Including auditing and monitoring in the cleaning and reprocessing strategy can identify gaps in procedures, team education, and workflow design.
 Visual inspection before device use, regular review of documentation such as cleaning checklists, and routine evaluation in the field are vital to maintaining compliance and keeping patients safe during hospital care.

 Designing for Safer Cleaning

-The FDA has developed guidance for infusion pump design intended to enlist OEMs in the effort to reduce healthcare-related infections.
-The guidelines include design recommendations that make infusion pumps easier to clean and minimize other patient safety concerns such as tissue irritation from residual chemical cleaners.
+The U.S. Food and Drug Administration has developed guidance for infusion pump design intended to enlist OEMs in the effort to reduce healthcare-related infections.
+The guidelines include design and user interface recommendations that make infusion pumps easier to clean and minimize other patient safety concerns such as tissue irritation from residual chemical cleaners.

 High-quality replacement parts also incorporate cleaning concerns into product design.
 Selecting durable resins, water ingress testing, and other practices allow replacement parts to resist cleaning fluid leakage that leads to damage associated with infusion device failure.
-When purchasing new infusion pumps or replacement parts, talk to OEM vendors and 3rd-party manufacturers about how their products stand up to cleaning and reprocessing.
+When discussing purchasing and pricing of new smart infusion pumps or replacement parts, talk to OEM vendors and 3rd-party manufacturers about how their products stand up to cleaning and reprocessing.

 Elite Biomedical Solutions is a proud USA manufacturer of OEM level quality infusion pump replacement parts.
 Read our related post "The Nuts and Bolts of Quality Control," to learn more about how we incorporate patient safety into our design and manufacturing processes.